French Third Republic: Relations with Catholicism

 France's republican government had long been strongly anti-clerical.
 The Law of Separation of Church and State in 1905 had expelled many religious orders, declared all Church buildings government property, and led to the closing of most Church schools.
-Since that time, Pope Benedict XV had sought a rapprochement, but it was not achieved until the reign of Pope Pius XI (1922–39).
+Since that time, Pope Benedict XV had sought a rapprochement, but it was not achieved until the reign of Pope Pius XI (1922–1939).
 In the papal encyclical Maximam Gravissimamque (1924), many areas of dispute were tacitly settled and a bearable coexistence made possible.

 The Catholic Church expanded its social activities after 1920, especially by forming youth movements.
 For example, the largest organization of young working women was the Jeunesse Ouvrière Chrétienne/Féminine (JOC/F), founded in 1928 by the progressive social activist priest Joseph Cardijn.
 It encouraged young working women to adopt Catholic approaches to morality and to prepare for future roles as mothers at the same time as it promoted notions of spiritual equality and encouraged young women to take active, independent, and public roles in the present.
 The model of youth groups was expanded to reach adults in the Ligue ouvrière chrétienne féminine ("League of Working Christian Women") and the Mouvement populaire des familles.

 Catholics on the far right supported several shrill, but small, groupings that preached doctrines similar to fascism.
 The most influential was Action Française, founded in 1905 by the vitriolic author Charles Maurras.
-It was intensely nationalistic, anti-Semitic and reactionary, calling for a return to the monarchy and domination of the state by the Catholic Church.
+It was intensely nationalistic, antisemitic and reactionary, calling for a return to the monarchy and domination of the state by the Catholic Church.
 In 1926, Pope Pius XI condemned Action Française because the pope decided that it was folly for the French Church to continue to tie its fortunes to the unlikely dream of a monarchist restoration and distrusted the movement's tendency to defend the Catholic religion in merely utilitarian and nationalistic terms.
 Action Française never fully recovered from the denunciation, but it was active in the Vichy era.